YeeTone/A4-CS102A-2022Spring/documents/Assignment4.md

 ## Question 1.
 BigBinary [Medium, 40 + 8 Points]

-Computers store data in the binary form.
+In the course CS202: Computer Organization, it is introduced that computers store data in the binary form.

 YeeTone is a student of CS major but not good at solving binary number arithmetic problems, so he asks you for help.
 Fortunately, he is very familiar with Java programming.